Applicable to Sundays only

-We are proud to present a brilliant international cast in this much loved dramma giocoso which fizzes with comic brilliance: Nico Darmanin as Don Ramiro, Christian Senn as Dandini and Luciano di Pasquale as Don Magnifico.
+We are proud to present a brilliant international cast in this much loved dramma giocoso which fizzes with comic brilliance: Nico Darmanin as Don Ramiro, Christian Senn as Dandini and Simone Alberghini as Don Magnifico.

 Stephen was born and educated in Melbourne, Australia and has staged productions for many of the world’s leading opera companies including the Royal Opera House, Covent Garden, The Metropolitan Opera, New York, Lyric Opera of Chicago, the Glyndebourne Festival and Opéra de Monte Carlo.